|

 for straights and flushes unless you have three cards to a straight flush

-on fourth.
 With only one down card, it is easier than most games to put

 your opponents on hands.
 Pay close attention to how they each play.